 I’m a Mechanical Design Engineer with experience managing consumer electronics projects from concept to mass production.
 I’ve traveled to China and Korea for part/process validation and New Product Introduction (NPI).
 I have extensive experience in Design for Manufacturability (DFM).

-Rich Mokuolu is the Co-founder & CEO at Inventaprint.
+Rich is the Cofounder & CEO at Partsimony.
 Rich has worked on numerous critical global supply chain initiatives across various multi-billion dollar industrial companies in the Aviation, Oil & Gas, Locomotive, and Renewable Energy sectors.
 He advises on hardware-related inventions and can be found doodling designs for new product ideas in his (non-existent) free time.

 Marco has over 25 years of experience inventing, designing and engineering just about everything from candy to CNC machines and solar chargers.
 When he is not busy with his work, he loves to build things with his kids.